 Please visit our incident's Facebook page for updates throughout the day at: https://www.facebook.com/SlaterAndDevilFireInformation

-The Slater Fire started during the night of September 7, near Slater Butte Fire Lookout on the Klamath National Forest.
+The Slater Fire started on September 8, near Slater Butte Fire Lookout on the Klamath National Forest.
 It is currently burning on the Klamath, Six Rivers, and Rogue-Siskiyou National Forests in Siskiyou and Del Norte Counties in California and Josephine County in Oregon.
 Road closure and evacuations are in place due to the Slater Fire.

-As of September 24, 2020, the Slater Fire is estimated at 152,232acres and is 25% contained.
 The Devil Fire, which was detected on September 9, 2020, is located north of Upper Devil's Peak on the Klamath National Forest.
-It is currently estimated at 8,173 acres and is 18% contained.
-The combined fires are 160,405acres.

 |Current as of|